okta/okta.github.io/_source/_posts/2017-05-09-progressive-web-applications-with-angular-and-spring-boot.md

 **Changelog:**

 * Nov 3, 2017: Updated to use Spring Boot 1.5.8, Angular 5.0.0, and Angular CLI 1.5.0.
-You can see what changed in this article via [this pull request on GitHub]().
-For code changes, see [spring-boot-angular-pwa-example#2](https://github.com/oktadeveloper/spring-boot-angular-pwa-example/pull/2).
+You can see what changed in this article via [this pull request on GitHub](https://github.com/okta/okta.github.io/pull/1453).
+For code changes, see [oktadeveloper/spring-boot-angular-pwa-example#2](https://github.com/oktadeveloper/spring-boot-angular-pwa-example/pull/2).